leohentschker/estimates-ui/README.md

 It could be worth declaring the build parameters for this "web" build directly in the `estimates` `pyproject.toml` file, as this would decrease the likelihood that upstream dependency changes in the `estimates` project break functionality within this repository.

 ## Vite app
 With pure python `z3` and `estimates` wheels, we can now load them in any Pyodide-compatible environment.
-In the folder `ui` we have a
+In the folder `ui` we have a vite app that loads the website at [`https://math.llm.dev`](https://math.llm.dev).

 ### How this can break
 This can break in all the classic ways that web apps can break!
 This site is built on top of two non-thoroughly-tested python wheels, and can run into all of the classic issues of any web app.